 I love Prague, and I love the Renaissance Faire, so it didn’t take me long to notice that Old Town Prague is like a Renaissance Faire.
 It was spectacular!
-During my short stay there, I spotted 8 ways that Prague is like a Renaissance Faire.
-Check them out and let me know if you spotted any other Renaissance Faire-esque things in Prague:
+During my short stay there, I spotted 8 ways that this gorgeous eastern European city is like a Renaissance Faire.

 Yep, a blacksmith has set up shop right in the middle of Old Town Square.
 Like at a Renaissance Faire, he is forging his wares in front of a captive audience.
 He spends his days working away at molding new trinkets out of hot metal.
 In a similar vein to the Renaissance Faire, these trinkets are available for sale at the little shop adjacent to his workspace.
 This brings us to the next way that Prague is similar to a Renaissance Faire.

 Trinket shops set up in Old Town Square